Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf_extractor/list_pdf.md

-This script has two functions, the first, `extract_info`, extracts the links containing documents, and saves the url and the document name to a file called `links.txt`
-The second function, `get_files`, reads the link and name from `links.txt` and downloads the files.

-# More in depth explanations
- `extract_info` uses `urllib` to open the webpage, and then `BeautifulSoup4` to parse it.
-It then uses regex to finf all links that end with pdf or doc.
-It needs a few lines to be replaced with regex.

 # Setup
 Copy the extractor version you need, and the `configs.py` to the `COUNTRY/STATE/COUNTY` that you created for the precinct.